phluid61/internet-drafts/file-scheme/draft.md

 local file system.

-The term "local file URI" is used to describe file URIs which have no authority, or where the authority is the special string "localhost" or a fully qualified domain name that resolves to the machine from which the URI is being interpreted ({{syntax}}).
+The term "local file URI" is used to describe file URIs which have no authority component, or where the authority is the special string "localhost" or a fully qualified domain name that resolves to the machine from which the URI is being interpreted ({{syntax}}).